yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 1. What is the simplest way to move to containers on Azure, while at the same time considering our scale and growth requirements?

-    The easiest way to move to containers on Azure is to deploy containers to App Service for Containers; however, this option does not provide the typical management tools for container orchestration -- that can provide load balancing, dynamic discovery, self-healing, and a holistic approach to container monitoring.
+    The easiest way to move to containers on Azure is to deploy containers to App Service for Containers; however, this option does not provide a container orchestration platform.

     Azure Container Instances also provide a simple way to manage individual containers without management tooling.